Use RPA with Dynamics 365 Customer Service

 The Contoso CRM app from Microsoft.
 This app showcases how RPA works.
 You can use it as an example to build your own RPA action.

 Ensure you get the appropriate security roles for the account that runs your automation.
-This account can be a dedicated one created by your admin in Azure Active Directory or an employee's account.
+This account can be a dedicated one created by your admin in Microsoft Entra or an employee's account.

 Use the following recommended security roles: